gravitational/teleport/rfd/XXXX-securing-amis.md

  * The US DoD Security Technical Implementation Guides (STIGs)

-Both of these standards are pretty comprehensive and have wide application, although private organisations tend to favour CIS over STIG.
+Both of these standards are pretty comprehensive and have wide application, although private organizations tend to favor CIS over STIG.

 So why choose STIG over CIS?